 Our project partners considered this to be a completely novel and alternative approach.
 They found the idea of continuously producing large scale coils of replicated polymer films with controlled microstructures for catalyst deposition (or incorporation) especially promising.

 In addition, this polymer replication approach from anodised substrates, has the added potential of being mechanically flexible.
 As such, it could be reconfigured in several ways e.g. spiral wound modules which could be retrofitted into existing plant systems.
 Although promising in principle, this latter approach requires more extensive development and this was beyond the scope of the project.

 The project determined that the use of the free-standing anodic film membranes as originally envisaged was not considered fit for the specific project application.
 However, with the developments undertaken and alternatives explored by Innoval, niche applications and alternative approaches employing anodising technology clearly had technical merit and longer-term development potential.

 Also, it should be noted that the scientific and technical literature for much broader and functional applications of anodised anodic films continues to be highly active, and has been for over a decade.

 Finally, I would like to express thanks to the EU for project funding and to my European project partners for their collaboration: CSIC-ITQ (Spain); Sasol (UK); TU/e (Netherlands); Hybrid Catalysis (Netherlands); TUM (Germany); Bayer Technical Services (Germany); Shell (Netherlands); INSTM (Italy); Repsol (Spain); and ERIC (Italy).

 As well as specialised development work such as this, we can support conventional anodising operations.
 For example, we can carry out process audits and training courses.
 Please get in touch if you’d like to know more.

 This blog post was originally written by Dr Eoghan McAlpine who has now left the company.
-Please contact Colin Butler if you have any questions.
+Please contact Dr Junjie Wang if you have any questions.